gauravmehla/auth-jwt/README.md

     `npm install -g nodemon`

    * _Make sure you have `mongodb` server running in background.
-If it isn't please make sure to run this command first :_
+If it is not please make sure to run this command first :_

     `sudo mongod`